Generally covariant quantum mechanics: Introduction

-where $X$ is a vector field, $\xi$ is a 1-form on $M$, $\hat\xi$ is its image as a 1-form in the quantum differential calculus on $\CD(M)$, $\nabla$ is the Levi-Civita connection, also indicated by a semicolon ; and $R_{\mu\nu}$ is the Ricci curvature.
-The parameter $\mu$ in the paper, here denoted $m$, will play the role of a particle mass and the element $\theta'$ is a central 1-form on $\CD(M)$ as in \cite{BegMa:geo, Ma:alm} which will be understood as a proper time interval.
-The way that these commutators emerge is that we ask that the standard Schr\"odinger representation of $\CD(M)$ on $L^2(M)$, where a function acts by multiplication and a vector fields $X$ acts on $\psi$ as $\lambda X(\psi)$, extends to a representation of the whole exterior algebra
+We turn now to the principal results of the paper and where they can be found.
+In order not to overpromise, let us say right away that the key thing we find, in Section~\ref{sec:jac} is a curvature obstruction to an associative differential exterior algebra $\Omega_{\CD(M)}$ on $\CD(M)$ of the type needed.
+This obstruction, which appears in a breakdown of Jacobi identities at order $\lambda^2$, is in line with curvature obstructions in \cite{BegMa:poi} in a different context.
+It is also at this order that we see the appearance of the Ricci tensor in our resulting commutation relations

-Operators here will have associated domains.
-In the present work, we introduce the structure of the theory at the smooth level, with issues of functional analysis to be considered elsewhere.
-The extension of $\rho$ is dictated, as in \cite{BegMa:geo}, by the idea that we want a quantum geodesic flow to reproduce the standard evolution given by commutator with the Hamiltonian.
+Here, $X$ is a vector field, $\xi$ is a 1-form on $M$, $\hat\xi$ is its image as a 1-form in $\Omega^1_{\CD(M)}$, $\nabla$ is the Levi-Civita connection, also indicated by a semicolon ; and $R_{\mu\nu}$ is the Ricci curvature.
+The parameter $m$ will play the role of a particle mass and the element $\theta'$ is a central 1-form on $\CD(M)$ as in \cite{BegMa:geo, Ma:alm} which will be understood as a proper time interval.
+The way that these commutators emerge is that we ask that the Schr\"odinger representation extends to a representation of the whole exterior algebra

-Next, the image of the Jacobiators is in the kernel of this representation, so the above-mentioned nonassociativity does not manifest at the operator algebra level but is a hidden part of the underlying noncommutative geometry.
-Indeed, imposing associativity in the presence of generic curvature can be seen as setting this kernel to zero from the point of view of $\Omega(\CD(M))$.
-Moreover, sufficient kernel elements of the Schr\"odinger representation to order $\lambda^2$, exhibited here in the relativistic case without external potential $V$, can be written with respect to any local coordinates as
+still typically with unbounded operators.
+Since the composition of operators (where their domains allow) is necessarily associative, $\Omega_{\CD(M)}$ would also have to be associative if $\rho$ were to be injective.
+However, this is not the case and instead all the terms that lead to nonassociativity of the calculus are in the kernel of $\rho$.
+On the other hand, searching for $\rho$ to the extent possible does lead to a full set of commutation relations, of which (\ref{Xxi}) is one, between elements of $\CD(M)$ and their differentials in $\Omega^1_{\CD(M)}$.
+This step by step derivation of a generally covariant set of commutation relations is achieved in Section~\ref{sec:calc}.
+The method used is the same as in \cite{BegMa:geo}, namely to write down a natural (covariant) form of Hamiltonian $\ch$ and ask that evolution given by commutator with this matches up with what we expect for the quantum geodesic flow.
+The Jacobi identity issue is then covered in Section~\ref{sec:jac}.